mvanthoor/rustic-book/src/search/ordering/reason.md

 The takeaway from this example is that most moves on the board are actually not even considered by humans.
-If you're in the middle of an attack such as in the position discussed above, it's unlikely you're going to consider moves sucah as _a2-3_.
+If you're in the middle of an attack such as in the position discussed above, it's unlikely you're going to consider moves such as _a2-3_.
 The order in which moves are mostly evaluated is the
 following:

 - Captures are evaluated before quiet moves.